Mexico starts investigation in Wal-Mart bribery case

 Also on Wednesday, a shareholder sued Wal-Mart's board and several officers, seeking to recover damage to the company's reputation as well as costs of investigating the claims.

-An official at the Mexican comptroller's office told Reuters the agency launched the investigation after it found unspecified evidence that warranted closer scrutiny.
+An official at Mexican comptroller's office told Reuters the agency launched the investigation after it found unspecified "evidence" that warranted closer scrutiny.
 It did not receive a specific complaint against the retailer, the official said.

 If the comptroller's office establishes wrongdoing by a public servant, it can fine and suspend that person from their post.
 The agency can then turn its findings to the attorney general's office for them to launch a criminal investigation.